Dental Hygiene Teeth Cleaning

-A procedure in which thermal, light energy is emitted through a small, fiber optic tip between the teeth and the gums.
-This energy is used to vaporize the harmful bacteria at or below the gum-line called biofilms.
+Laser Bacterial Reduction is a procedure where thermal, light energy is emitted through a small, fiber optic tip between the teeth and gums.
+This energy is used to vaporize the harmful bacteria at or below the gum line called biofilms.

-Biofilms have been shown to be directly related to an increased risk of developing gum disease, a serious infection affecting the supporting bone.
-During your hygiene appointment, the hygienist will disrupt the biofilm to reduce the risk or severity of periodontal disease, but cannot eliminate the bacteria without the use of the laser.
+Biofilms are directly related to an increased risk of developing gum disease, an infection affecting the supporting bone.
+During your dental hygiene appointment, the hygienist will disrupt the biofilm to reduce the risk or severity of periodontal disease, but cannot eliminate the bacteria without the laser.
 Destroying the bacteria will reduce inflammation in the gum tissue, and keep your gums healthier between visits.

 There are no known side effects to laser decontamination.
-Most patients do not report any sensation during or after the use of the laser.
-Occasionally, patients will describe a warm, tingling sensation felt during the procedure.
+Most patients do not report any sensation during or after the laser.
+Occasionally patients will describe a warm, tingling sensation felt during the procedure.
 Laser decontamination takes approximately 5-10 minutes to complete, and the entire mouth is treated at one time.

 The laser uses light energy that is absorbed into the pigmented cell walls of the harmful bacteria, vaporizing them.
 The bacteria in our mouths that do not contribute to inflammation typically lack pigment in their cell walls and thus are not affected in the same way.

-Dental professionals now have access to this technology by using a laser specifically designed to treat the gums.
-Due to the advances in the production of these dental lasers, our office now has the availability to offer laser decontamination.
+Dental professionals now have access to this technology by using a laser designed to treat the gums.
+Our office now has the availability to offer laser decontamination.
 We are happy to treat our patients with an elevated level of care that is not only supported by years of research but also affordable.

-Although the laser kills millions of harmful bacteria at your hygiene appointment, the bacteria will begin to multiply again over time, and will eventually be back to their original levels in a few months.
-For this reason, we recommend laser decontamination be included every time you see your hygienist.
-For some patients with a history of periodontal treatment, that is every 3 months.
-You may be thinking to yourself, “If the bacteria just grow back, what’s the point?”.
-One of the most important factors in obtaining optimal oral health and control of periodontal disease is your body’s ability to fight off these harmful bacteria.
-It is true that we are unable to kill the bacteria forever with a single use of the laser, but if it is completed at each appointment, we are able to keep them at a constant lower level, giving your immune system the chance to keep your body healthier.
+Although the laser kills millions of harmful bacteria at your hygiene appointment, the bacteria will begin to multiply again over time and eventually go back to their original levels in a few months.
+For this reason, we recommend laser decontamination every time you see your hygienist.
+For some patients with a history of periodontal treatment, that is every three months.
+You may think, “If the bacteria just grow back, what’s the point?”.
+One of the most vital factors in obtaining optimal oral health and control of periodontal disease is your body’s ability to fight off these harmful bacteria.
+We are indeed unable to kill bacteria forever with a single use of the laser.
+But, if completed at each appointment, we can keep them at a constant lower level, giving your immune system the chance to keep your body healthier.